Misleading graph: Usage in finance and corporate reports

 Graphs are useful in the summary and interpretation of financial data.
 Graphs allow trends in large data sets to be seen while also allowing the data to be interpreted by non-specialists.

 Graphs are often used in corporate annual reports as a form of impression management.
 In the United States, graphs do not have to be audited, as they fall under AU Section 550 Other Information in Documents Containing Audited Financial Statements.

 Several published studies have looked at the usage of graphs in corporate reports for different corporations in different countries and have found frequent usage of improper design, selectivity, and measurement distortion within these reports.
-The presence of misleading graphs in annual reports have led to requests for standards to be set.
+The presence of misleading graphs in annual reports has led to requests for standards to be set.

-Research has found that while readers with poor levels of financial understanding have a greater chance of being misinformed by misleading graphs, even those with financial understanding, such as loan officers, may be misled.
+Research has found that readers with poor levels of financial understanding have a greater chance of being misinformed by misleading graphs.
+Those with financial understanding, such as loan officers, may still be misled.